 After all, teams can get busy, things get forgotten, and people overall will have other things to stay on top every single month.
 It’s helpful to send reminders from time to time, especially when payroll is coming.

-Timesheet reminders are also crucial for any fully remote team, especially if you can’t physically remind people to submit their timesheets by a given period.
+Timesheet reminders are also crucial for any fully remote team, especially in the absence of a workplace where you can remind people in person.
 Because teams that work together virtually may also mean working asynchronously, it’s important that some announcements – including timesheet reminders – are made regularly.

 Common types of timesheet reminders